dandisy/webcore/README.md

 * As Web CMS :

-run these command in your terminal
+run these command in your console

-( for tidiness, webcore already prepared menu items, so you can use --skip=menu in generate command for Page, Post, Banner and Presentation)
+( for tidiness, webcore already prepared with menu items, so you can use --skip=menu when run command for generate Page, Post, Banner and Presentation)

     php artisan generate:api_scaffold Page --fieldsFile=Page.json --datatables=true --prefix=admin --logs